Update December 20, 2019:

 Upon arrival on Christmas Island you will disembark the Fiji Airways flight and clear customs and immigration in the small, one-room “terminal”.
-You will be met by a representative from Fanning Island who will help you with your luggage and take you to the domestic check in counter at the adjacent building.
+You will be met by a representative from Fanning Island who will help you with your luggage.

-The Charter Flight from Christmas to Fanning is aboard either a Coral Sun Aviation King Air 200, or a privately chartered Air Kiribati Harbin Y-12.
-The King Air can accommodate 7 passengers, the Harbin Y-12 can take up to 12 passengers.
+The flight from Christmas to Fanning is aboard an Air Kiribati Harbin Y-12.
+The Harbin Y-12 can take up to 12 passengers.
 The flight will last about 1 hour, 15 minutes.
 Soon you will be touching down on beautiful Fanning Island, on a 1,200 meter dirt strip on the northern side of the atoll.

 Lodging at Fanning Island

 The current accommodations on Fanning are at a local homestay, affectionately called A La Belle Etoile.
 But most people just call it Bruno's.
 Bruno is an legendary sailor and expat Frenchman who has lived on Fanning for 30 years, married to a local and with a family.
 The homestay is his house and surrounding complex, a true marvel in its own right of island ingenuity and vision.
 There is nothing else like it in the world.

 The grounds in total are about an acre, although it is hard to gauge because it's a maze of vegetation, stone walkways, outdoor showers, and